 - Review and recommend for Board approval the “officers” of the Company for purposes of Section 16 of the Securities Exchange Act of 1934.

 - Establish and maintain the appropriate set of peer group companies used for compensation benchmarking.

-- Review the independence of the Committee’s consultants for purposes of compliance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and New York Stock Exchange listing standards.
+- Review the independence of the Compensation Advisors (as defined in Section 6 hereof) consultants for purposes of compliance with the Dodd-Frank Wall Street Reform and Consumer Protection Act and NYSE listing standards.

 - Review and assess the sufficiency of the succession planning of the CEO and the Company's other Executive Officers.